smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 - **F6=DynVar**: This command key, when pressed while the cursor is positioned in the Event command field, causes a window listing available Dynamic Variables to appear.
 PageDown as necessary, then position the cursor over the desired variable name and press <**Enter**> to select that variable so that it will be inserted as a token into the Event command field.
 The token will be inserted at the position where the cursor was when <**F6**> was pressed.

 The LSAM Message Manager processes Dynamic Variable token replacement before any other action when it is preparing to execute an Event response command.
-Therefore, the value that is used to replace the token could contain any form of valid IBM command or OpCon/xps $-command string.
+Therefore, the value that is used to replace the token could contain any form of valid IBM command or OpCon $-command string.
 It is also permitted to use Dynamic Variables in place of one or more parameters of a command that is typed into the Event command field.
 More than one Dynamic Variable can be included in a single Event command, as long as the final result after token replacement is a valid format for the allowed command types.

 Use caution when determining how to set the value of a Dynamic Variable that will be replaced by the LSAM Message Manager.
 It might seem possible to use additional Message Management Event commands or the Message Manager capability to call user-defined programs in order to set a Dynamic Variable value.
 However, due to the way the Message Manager spawns separate tasks for both of these capabilities, it may not always be possible to assure that the spawned tasks will be executed in the